 As a contractor, you already know how hard it can be to keep your crew on track in the field.
 You see different work sites every week, and they all present their own unique challenges.
 Then you have to deal with logistics, supply management, and customer relations in the field.

 It can be a real challenge for project managers, but the good news is that technology has come a long way in field operations.
-There are all kinds of digital tools you can use to streamline field operation and improve field productivity.
+You can use all kinds of digital tools to streamline field operation and improve field productivity.

 In the following post, Contractor Webmasters talks about some of these tools and ways you can improve field productivity in the coming year.